Developed by former researchers at:

 No current AI content detector (including Sapling's) should be used as a standalone check to determine whether text is AI-generated or written by a human.
-False positives and false negatives will regularly occur.
+False positives and false negatives will occur.

 The top section will show the overall score and highlight portions of the text that appear to be AI-generated.

 The bottom section will highlight individual sentences that may be AI-generated due to low measures of perplexity (sentences that are cliché or simplistic will be flagged).

 The detector for the entire text and the per-sentence detector use complementary techniques, so use them together (along with your best judgment) to make an assessment.

 Looking for other ways to score content?
 Contact us.

 Recently, models such as ChatGPT (GPT-4), Bing Chat, Claude, and Google's Gemini have led to the rise of machine-generated content.
 This synthetic content is increasingly indistinguishable from human-written content.